adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 Root public keys are all public keys which are only endorsed by third parties and never endorsed by the organization itself.
 A party MAY have multiple root public keys.
+These root keys MAY be endorsed by other parties.

 Any root public key MUST be encoded as JWK as per {{!RFC7517}} and {{!RFC7518}}.
 Root public keys MUST include the "kid" parameter and this parameter MUST be computed by the hashing algorithm as specified in {{jwk-hashing}}.